 How many series you do within a particular set is up to you, but most trainees go for two to four series each.

-Here’s an example of what rest-pause training with three series can look like for the bicep curl:
+Here’s an example of what a rest-pause set with three series can look like for the bicep curl:

 - 40 kg x 10 reps